Skip to content

 Outside those paths, the local runtime remains local.

-See Native Medical Services for the deployment patterns behind those endpoints.
+See Native Medical Services for the deployment patterns behind those service planes.

 No Telemetry

-OpenMed does not include analytics, usage tracking, or background crash reporting.
+OpenMed Agent itself does not include in-product analytics, usage tracking, or background crash reporting.
+Public marketing and documentation pages may use lightweight site analytics to understand aggregate visitor traffic.

 That statement does not cover third-party services you intentionally configure.
-Once you point OpenMed at a model provider, hosted inference endpoint, med-codes endpoint, or remote MCP server, the privacy and retention posture of that service becomes part of your real deployment boundary.
+Once you point OpenMed at a model provider, customer-managed native medical-service plane, or remote MCP server, the privacy and retention posture of that service becomes part of your real deployment boundary.

 Practical Guidance